-And it is, but it’s worth having for a spec sheet to better serve the customer.
+And it is, but it's worth having a detailed frequency response for a spec sheet to serve the customer better.

 Another way these charts lack accuracy is in the scale of the graph.
 Oftentimes the response line is smooth and sums the average sensitivity (rather than being very precise and jagged).
 This is fine to purvey a general sense of where the mic naturally boosts and cuts in the frequency spectrum but lacks the true detail of the real frequency response.

 So basically, there are 3 ways of measuring a microphone's frequency response:

 - An anechoic chamber with a calibrated loudspeaker.

 Why would we want anything other than a perfectly flat frequency response from 20 Hz to 20,000 Hz?